axelvestberg/code-challenges/README.md

 ## Description

-In this repository you will find my code and possibly the solutions for different code challenges I stumble upon.
+In this repository you will find my code and possibly the solutions for different code challenges I find.
+I will use these challenges to practice TDD to get in the mindset of writing tests first.

 ## Installation & Usage